 How soon can I have my garments back?

-It depends on which location; we offer same day service Monday-Friday on most regular items at our 998 Main Street location only (if your items are dropped off by 10:00 am we can have them ready by 4:30 pm) *restrictions may apply for garments requiring extra care, please call or email us for details.
+It depends on which location; we offer same day service Monday-Friday on most regular items.
+Please contact your closest location for details. (**if your items are dropped off by 9:00 am we can have them ready by 5 pm)

 Why didn’t the stain come out?